Muscle: Smooth muscle

 Smooth muscle is found in almost all organ systems such as hollow organs including the stomach, and bladder; in tubular structures such as blood and lymph vessels, and bile ducts; in sphincters such as in the uterus, and the eye.
 In addition, it plays an important role in the ducts of exocrine glands.
 It fulfills various tasks such as sealing orifices (e.g. pylorus, uterine os) or the transport of the chyme through wavelike contractions of the intestinal tube.
 Smooth muscle cells contract more slowly than skeletal muscle cells, but they are stronger, more sustained and require less energy.
 Smooth muscle is also involuntary, unlike skeletal muscle, which requires a stimulus.

 Cardiac muscle

 Cardiac muscle is the muscle of the heart.
 It is self-contracting, autonomically regulated and must continue to contract in a rhythmic fashion for the whole life of the organism.
 Hence it has special features.

+Invertebrate muscle

+There are three types of muscle tissue in invertebrates that are based on their pattern of striation: transversely striated, obliquely striated, and smooth muscle.
+In arthropods there is no smooth muscle.
+The transversely striated type is the most similar to the skeletal muscle in vertebrates.